 Governments borrow from international sources such as foreign governments, international organizations such as the IMF or World Bank, and foreign bond markets.
 External borrowing earns currency, but this comes with the threat of currency risk and economic risk.

-The government can disinvest its stakes in public sector companies for raising money.
-This decontrolls the government from such companies but also provides much-needed capital without increasing its level of debt.
+The government can disinvest its stakes in public sector companies to raise money.
+This decontrols the government from such companies but also provides much-needed capital without increasing its level of debt.

 Each funding method has its implications for inflation, interest rates, and economic growth, and governments often use a combination of these methods to balance risks and benefits.